Improving operations at KeolisAmey Docklands: Case Study

 How KeolisAmey used SIRV

 SIRV’s proof of presence feature is a big improvement on touch readers.
-However, recording thousands of locations produces a lot of data.
+However, to record thousands of locations results in a lot of data.
 Therefore, KeolisAmey asked SIRV to build a simple proof of presence dashboard.

 SIRV standard dashboard

 Dashboards are shorthand for key performance indicators, measures that drive decision making.
 They can be either: